ComposableFi/composable/docs/docs/internal/ics20-xcm-local-assets-example.md

 # Overview

-Purpose of this document to show simple ICS 20 and XCM transfers flow.
+Purpose of this document to show simple IC-ICS20 and XCM transfers flows.

-Assets identfiers and encodings describrd on each chain.

-Also permissions to create assets and create payable assets described.

-The goal of the document to align people around how assets should be handled and monitored in relevant imlementations.

-Exact events and exact account derivations are specified elsewehre.

-## Legend

-XCM, ICS20, IBC are defined elsewhere.

-Coin,  fungible asset, token are used interchably in this docuent and actually in relevat specfiicaiton.
+Describes assets identifiers on each chain and asset creation allowance scenarios.
+.

-## How assets are transfed?
+## How assets are transferred?

-We start from transfers, only asset idenfiers as they will be finally are relevant.

-How assets are created and permissioned is next section.
+Underlying mechanics ensure correctness of transfers.

+All transfers map on the wire(remote, foreign) asset identifiers to local.

+Will start from specific examples and go to more near reach multihop generalized examples.

+Assets transfers require allowance to be transferred and stored on accounts.
+So we touch governance and fees too.

 ### Specific examples of transfer